-Income includes all wages, unemployment (only if related to seasonal employment), social security, pension and/or disability.
-Self employment income is defined as the “Net Profit” [line 31, Schedule C (1040)].
-Income can also include child support, kinship care, and other types of income which is received on a regular basis and is needed to cover monthly expenses.
+Income includes all wages, unemployment (only if related to seasonal employment), social security, pension, and/or disability.
+Self-employment income is defined as the “Net Profit” [line 31, Schedule C (1040)].
+Income can also include child support, kinship care, and other types of income which is received on a regular basis and are needed to cover monthly expenses.
 All income sources are included when they are expected to last for three years or longer.

-2020-2021 Income Guidelines are based on family size.
+2022 Income Guidelines are based on family size and vary by county.
 Your gross annual income must be at or above the minimum and at or below the maximum.

 Family Size Minimum Maximum